-- Parents wishing to apply for leave of absence for term-time need to contact the Headteacher in writing at least 2 weeks before the planned absence.
+- Parents wishing to apply for leave of absence for term-time need to contact the Headteacher in writing well in advance of the planned absence.
 The Headteacher will consider your request and advise you of her decision and may ask to meet with you to discuss it. - No Leave of Absence requests will be granted for children in year 2 and 6 during SAT's week.
-Notification of the date will be given to parents as early as possible in the academic year.

-- If the school does not agree and you take your child on holiday, the absence will not be authorised. - This policy is in line with National and Local guidance and the school will adhere to Brighton & Hove City Council's Code of Conduct which is available on the Council website - In line with the Council's Code of Conduct, the school will refer these cases to the Local Authority who will issue fines for absences due to unauthorised holiday.
+Notification of the date will be given to parents as early as possible in the academic year. - If the school does not agree and you take your child on holiday, the absence will be unauthorised. - The school will refer all cases to the Local Authority who will issue fines for absence due to unauthorised holiday.